mckenzielee/Qi-Docs/docs/indexes.rst

   "2010-01-01T08:00:00.000Z","2010-02-01T08:00:00.000Z");

-More information about querying data can be found in `Reading Data <https://qi-docs.readthedocs.org/en/latest/Reading_Data.html>`__.
+More information about querying data can be found in :ref:`Qi_Reading_data_topic`.

 **Secondary Indexes**

-Secondary indexes are defined at the QiStream.
-To add indexes to a QiStream, you add them to the QiStream’s Indexes field.
+Secondary indexes are defined at the SdsStream.
+To add indexes to an SdsStream, you add them to the SdsStream’s Indexes field.

 For example, to add a second index on Measurement, use the following code:

 ::

-  QiStreamIndex measurementIndex = new QiStreamIndex() {
+  SdsStreamIndex measurementIndex = new SdsStreamIndex() {
-      QiTypePropertyId = simpleType.Properties.First(p => p.Id.Equals("Measurement")).Id
+      SdsTypePropertyId = simpleType.Properties.First(p => p.Id.Equals("Measurement")).Id
   };
-  QiStream secondary = new QiStream()
+  SdsStream secondary = new SdsStream()
   {
       Id = "Simple with Secondary",
       TypeId = simpleType.Id,
-      Indexes = new List<QiStreamIndex>()
+      Indexes = new List<SdsStreamIndex>()
       {
           measurementIndex
       }